-- 12.19 In limited circumstances a data subject has a right to receive their personal data in a machine readable format, and to have this transferred to other organisation. - 12.20 If such a request is made, then the DPO must be consulted.
+- 12.19 In limited circumstances a data subject has a right to receive their personal data in a machine-readable format, and to have this transferred to other organisation. - 12.20 If such a request is made, then the DPO must be consulted.

-13 Data security
+13 Data Security

-- 13.1 We will take appropriate security measures against unlawful or unauthorised processing of personal data, and against the accidental loss of, or damage to, personal data. - We will put in place procedures and technologies to maintain the security of all personal data from the point of collection to the point of destruction. - 13.3 Security procedures include: - 13.3.1 Entry controls.
-Any stranger seen in entry-controlled areas should be reported to the Headteacher/Principal of the Academy/School.

-- 13.3.2 Secure lockable desks and cupboards.
+13.1 We will take appropriate security measures against unlawful or unauthorised processing of personal data, and against the accidental loss of, or damage to, personal data.

+- 13.2 We will put in place procedures and technologies to maintain the security of all personal data from the point of collection to the point of destruction. - 13.3 Security procedures include: - 13.3.1 Entry controls.
+Any stranger seen in entry-controlled areas should be reported to the Headteacher/Principal of the school. - 13.3.2 Secure lockable desks and cupboards.
 Desks and cupboards should be kept locked if they hold confidential information of any kind.
 (Personal information is always considered confidential.) - 13.3.3 Methods of disposal.
 Paper documents should be shredded.
 Digital storage devices should be physically destroyed when they are no longer required.
 IT assets must be disposed of in accordance with the Information Commissioner's Office guidance on the disposal of IT assets. - 13.3.4 Equipment.
 Data users must ensure that individual monitors do not show confidential information to passers-by and that they log off or lock their PC when it is left unattended. - 13.3.5 Working away from the school premises paper documents.
+Wherever possible, employees should avoid taking paper documents containing personal data away from the Trust/school premises. - 13.3.6 Working away from the school premises electronic working.
+Where possible, confidential data should be accessed via Trust owned devices, however, there may be occasions where the [CEO/Trust IT Director/Headteacher) may authorise use of personal devices such as reviewing email on a personal phone.
+Where this is authorised, the Trust/School will enforce security measures on the device, or on the access (for example, multifactor authentication, PIN code and encryption requirements on mobile device, selective wipe of email).
+This is to ensure that data remains secure.

-Wherever possible, employees should avoid taking paper documents containing personal data away from the Trust/Academy/School premises. - 13.3.6 Working away from the school premises electronic working.
-Confidential information should not be accessed on personal devices.
-Wherever possible, the use of Trust authorised and managed cloud services (Office 365 for business, Google Suite for Education), or virtual private networking from a Trust owned device to Trust systems must be used to access and work on any confidential data.
-If it is not possible to use cloud services (location without internet connectivity), data should be kept on Trust owned, encrypted devices such as a laptop.
-As a last resort, Encrypted USB sticks may be used to transfer confidential data, however all other avenues of data transfer must be exhausted before use and any confidential information should be removed as soon as practicable. - 13.3.7 Document printing.
+To supplement this, any data transfer must occur within Trust owned systems - for example, but not limited to, use of Office 365/Google Workspace.
+Trust data must not be transferred using personal services or personal email.
+Where confidential data is accessed on a Trust owned device, this may also include access to onsite via Virtual Private Network.
+As a last resort, Encrypted USB sticks may be used to transfer confidential data, however all other avenues of data transfer must be exhausted before use and any confidential information should be removed as soon as practicable.

+- 13.3.7 Document printing.
 Documents containing personal data must be collected immediately from printers and not left on photocopiers and where possible, print release should be used to ensure documents do not print until you are at the printing location. - 13.4 Any member of staff found to be in breach of the above security measures may be subject to disciplinary action.